How I went on a pilgrimage…

 ...and walked some amazing paths.

 ...where we got into a properly strong wind.
-One had to shield their face, because the wind was literally sandblasting everything in its way.
-It reminded me a similar experience from Scotland, only there it was ice instead of sand.
-I have good memories on both.
+One had to shield their face because the wind was literally sandblasting everything in its way.
+It reminded me of a similar experience from Scotland, only there it was ice instead of sand.
+I have good memories of both.

 High tide was coming hard, bringing massive waves.
 Although the access couldn't be better, it was a tad of a challenge to get into the water without falling.
-I didn't swim far due safety reasons, but man, it felt great.
+I didn't swim far due to safety reasons, but man, it felt great!
 And the sunset, well, it wasn't too shabby either.

 Get up, get some fruit, get going.

 That hill above is in Spain already.
 However, between it and us was the Minho estuary.
-There are two options, one path leads into inland, the other stays on the coast.
+There are two options; one path leads inland, and the other stays on the coast.
 As we liked the oceanside, we went for the second.
 So once at the estuary, we boarded a small boat, together with two ladies from S. Korea, who walked all the way from Lisbon...

-That boat took us towards new adventures, an hour forward (Spain is in a different timezone) and a bit closer to our goal, the Santiago's cathedral.
+That boat took us towards new adventures, an hour forward (Spain is in a different time zone), and a bit closer to our goal, Santiago's cathedral.